German-American Fest Chicago Sept 10-12

 Chicago’s Lincoln Square neighborhood consists of the area bordered by Foster Avenue to Montrose Avenue, Damen Avenue to the Chicago River.
 It’s easy to access our great businesses by the CTA Brown Line, multiple CTA bus lines or by the Metra Union Pacific North line.

 Within in the Lincoln Square neighborhood is a small area that is the actual “Square” the focus of which is Giddings Plaza and Giddings Fountain.
 The square is comprised of two streets of unique and quaint shops.
 According to the PBC Giddings Fountain was constructed as part of the 1999 Chicago Fountains Program.

 According to the Goethe Institut:

 Kempf Plaza is where concerts and other neighborhood events take place.
 It features a fountain and the Lombard Lamp.
 Partner city Hamburg presented the City of Chicago with this lamp in 1979.
 Lincoln Square was the obvious location of choice, since it had long been a home to German immigrants.

 Originally, the Lombard Lamp was located at the intersection of Western, Lawrence, and Lincoln Avenues, right next to the statue of Abraham Lincoln.
 To protect it it was was moved to Kempf Plaza in 1994.

-Here are some things to do in Lincoln Square (the actual square).
-We don’t highlight what is cheap.
+Check out these independently owned shops etc. in Lincoln Square (the actual square).
+We don’t highlight what’s cheap.
 This far north everything is reasonably priced!
 Enjoy!